Harish-2608/Elastic-stack-SIEM-Management-and-Configuration/README.md

 # Elastic Stack SIEM Management and Configuration

 This project will take you on an adventurous journey of setting up a powerful Security Information and Event Management (SIEM) solution.
-Let's dive into the action and uncover the secrets of securing systems like a pro!
+Let's dive into the action and uncover the secrets of securing systems like a pro!!

 ---